Privacy Statement

 We do not disclose any personal information about you to anyone, except as permitted by law.
 For example, we share such information with the U.S. Department of Education and state agencies.
 We are permitted by law to disclose personal information about you to “nonaffiliated third parties” in certain circumstances; for example, we may share your personal information as necessary to administer a transaction you have requested or to process a service on your behalf.

 Luther College uses a variety of proven protections to maintain the security of visitor’s information.
-For example, we make use of secure socket layer connections, firewall technology, and encryption to protect your information.
+For example, we make use of transport layer security connections, firewall technology, and encryption to protect your information.

 If Luther College becomes aware that a user’s personal information provided to Luther College has been disclosed in a manner not in accordance with this Privacy Policy, we shall make reasonable efforts to notify the affected user, as soon as reasonably possible and as permitted by law, of what information has been disclosed, to the extent that we know this information.